Look and Feel your Best with Breast Reduction in Atlanta

 The shaping of the breast and the minimal scarring (like a lollipop without the scar in the breast fold) makes this technique Dr. Alderman’s preferred option for breast reductions.
 As she believes you can never stop learning, she revisited Dr. Hall-Findlay’s practice 10 years later so she could further refine the technique.
 Dr. Alderman never stops learning and never stops trying to do better for her patients.

 How does Breast Reduction Impact Breast Cancer Prevention?

 Patients that are 40 years of age and older are encouraged to have an up-to-date mammogram.

-The tissue that is removed at the time of surgery is sent to a pathologist for examination to make sure that there are no abnormal cells.
+The breast tissue that is removed at the time of surgery is sent to a pathologist for examination to make sure that there are no abnormal cells.
 After six months, the patient is cleared to resume normal mammogram screening.
-Current research suggests that breast reduction surgery does lower a woman’s risk for breast cancer, which makes sense as some of the potentially cancerous tissue is removed.
+Current research suggests that breast reduction surgery does lower a woman’s risk for breast cancer, which makes sense as some of the potentially cancerous breast tissue is removed.

 Meet Dr. Alderman

 Dr. Amy Alderman is a nationally known, board-certified plastic surgeon located in Buckhead near Atlanta.
 As a female surgeon and mother of two children, she provides a unique perspective to patient care.
 Each surgical plan is individually tailored to each patient’s needs and lifestyles and is aimed at enhancing her patient’s natural beauty and restoring confidence.
 She is known for her personal approach to patient care and has unparalleled commitment to patient safety, which can be attributed to years of education, professional experience and involvement in national patient safety initiatives.Meet Dr. Alderman